 Celebrate the birth of contemporary Canadian cuisine at Expo 67 with a beer tasting and four-course dinner.

-This event includes a visit to the Canadian History Hall, a four-course tasting menu and four international beer pairings.
+This event includes a visit to the Canadian History Hall, a four-course tasting menu, four international beer pairings and four Québécois beer pairings.

 First Course: Russia